WAYS TO REDUCE HEALTH-CARE COSTS

 If they were paying these costs out of their own pockets,

 will reduce the over-all costs of medical care.

-Do doctors and nurses throw away their silverware after one use?
+At home, do doctors and nurses throw away their silverware after one

 3. REMOVE THE PROFIT-MOTIVE